The Frontier of Tax-Aware Investing

 Tax-Inefficient Assets

-- Taxable Bonds: Touted as an essential diversifying asset class to complement a stock-heavy portfolio, the income they generate is subject to the investor’s ordinary income tax rate—generally the highest.
+- Taxable Bonds: Bonds are widely considered an essential diversifier in a stock-heavy portfolio, but their income is subject to an investor’s ordinary income tax rate (generally the highest).

 - Dividend-Paying Stocks: These impose mandatory taxable distributions on shareholders, regardless of whether they choose to reinvest.
-In addition, stocks chosen on the basis of dividends alone are nearly guaranteed to underperform the broader market.
+In addition, stocks chosen primarily for their dividends will almost certainly underperform the broader market.

 Tax-Efficient Alternatives

-- Exchange-Traded Funds (ETFs): Rapidly replacing mutual funds as a superior vehicle, ETFs rarely have to pay distributions.
-As a result, “what happens in the fund stays in the fund,” deferring most tax liability until the investor sells shares.
+- Exchange-Traded Funds (ETFs): Rapidly replacing mutual funds as the superior vehicle, ETFs rarely have to pay non-interest distributions.
+To this degree, “what happens in the fund stays in the fund,” deferring most tax liability until the investor sells shares.

-- Commercial Real Estate Funds: Benefit from favorable tax treatment.
+- Commercial Real Estate Funds: These benefit from favorable tax treatment.
 Much or all of the (relatively high) income they distribute can be treated as a “return of capital.”
-Depreciation deductions—unique to real estate—can also be passed through to shareholders.
+Depreciation deductions—unique to real estate and personal property—can also be passed through to shareholders.

-- Limited Partnerships: In some instances, an identical investment strategy held in an LP may receive more favorable tax treatment than in a fund.
-(These opportunities are limited to accredited investors.)
+- Limited Partnerships: In some instances, an investment held in an LP will receive more favorable tax treatment than the identical strategy held in a more common fund structure.
+[These opportunities are limited by investor accreditation.]

 Levers for Deferring and Avoiding Capital Gains Taxes

-- Tax-Loss Harvesting: The sale of assets with losses to offset gains in a given tax year.
-However, since assets tend to increase in value over time, these opportunities will become scarcer.
+- Tax-Loss Harvesting: This refers to the sale of assets with embedded losses in order to offset gains in a given tax year.
+These opportunities become scarcer over time since assets tend to increase in value.

-- Direct Indexing: Allows investors to own an index-like portfolio with greater tax efficiency, using tax-loss harvesting principles.
+- Direct Indexing: This allows investors to own the equivalent of an index portfolio with greater tax efficiency than a fund, using tax-loss harvesting principles.

-- Exchange Funds: A pooled investor vehicle that allows an investor to contribute concentrated stock positions in exchange for a more diversified portfolio.
+- Exchange Funds: These pooled investment vehicles allow multiple investors to contribute concentrated stock positions to a more diversified portfolio..

 - 1031 Exchanges: After the sale of an investment property, an investor can make a like-kind exchange and buy a replacement property to defer capital gains taxes.
-Investors who no longer want to manage property themselves can access a range of Delaware Statutory Trusts (DSTs), allowing them to become passive owners of investment real estate.
+Investors who no longer wish to manage property themselves can instead become passive owners of commercial real estate by choosing from a wide range of Delaware Statutory Trusts (DSTs), which are professionally-managed commingled vehicles.

 - Opportunity Zones: For any kind of capital gain, these investments offer a combination of tax deferral and elimination.
-Like 1031 exchanges, a number of institutional-caliber investment options are available.
+As with 1031 exchanges, a number of institutional-caliber investment options are available.

-[Given the development of newer and better options (see below), we won’t further discuss the mechanics of the first three strategies above but are happy to compare them point by point privately.]
+[Given the recent development of superior options (see below), we won’t discuss the mechanics of the first three strategies in detail but are happy to compare them point-by-point privately.]

 Strategies from the Frontier of Tax-Aware Investing

-- Generating Capital Losses Without Actually Losing Capital: Finely tuned systematic strategies now allow investors to generate excess tax losses, which they can use to offset gains from their portfolios and other taxable events.
-(Ask for our white papers on CTAs.)
+- Generating Capital Losses (without losing actual capital): Finely-calibrated systematic strategies allow investors to generate excess tax losses which they can use to offset gains from taxable events like the sale of a property or business asset, or gains in their portfolio: a versatile tool for diversifying or reducing stock concentration, for instance.
+[Ask for our white papers on CTAS.]

-- Exchanging Higher Tax Rates (e.g., on Wages) for Lower Tax Rates: These strategies leverage a deep understanding of tax code structures in limited partnerships to transform ordinary income tax liabilities into preferential ones, such as dividends or capital gains.
-(Available only to Qualified Purchasers.
-Ask for our white papers on TALP.)
+- Exchanging Higher Tax Rates (e.g., on wages) for Lower Tax Rates: These strategies leverage a deep understanding of tax code structures for limited partnerships to transform ordinary income tax liabilities into preferential ones, like dividends or capital gains.
+They can be used in combination with the strategy above to reduce and defer income taxes.
+[Available only to Qualified Purchasers.
+Ask for our white papers on TALP.]

-- Section 351 Exchanges: This provision allows investors to contribute their securities to a new exchange-traded fund without creating a taxable event—achieving a more diversified portfolio in a low-cost, tax-efficient vehicle.
+- Section 351 Exchanges: This provision of the Code allows investors to contribute their securities to a new exchange-traded fund (ETF) without creating a taxable event and thereby own a more diversified portfolio in a low-cost, tax-efficient vehicle.
+This strategy is a more flexible and cost-effective alternative to an Exchange Fund.

-Tax rates and the tax code are subject to periodic change, but the pace of innovation in tax mitigation strategies has accelerated.
-Magnolia’s structure and relationships in the asset management industry allow us to identify these opportunities—often ahead of our peers—and bring them rapidly to our clients.
+Tax rates and the tax code are subject to sporadic change, but the pace of innovation in tax mitigation strategies has been accelerating.
+Magnolia’s structure and our relationships within the asset management industry allow us to identify these opportunities—often before our peers—and make them available to our clients in a way many wealth managers can't.

-Whether it’s strategically placing assets in the appropriate account types or implementing advanced tax mitigation strategies, our objective is clear: maximizing your net-of-tax investment returns—what you’re able to keep and pass on to others.
+Whether placing assets in the appropriate account type, using widely-known best practices, or implementing advanced tax mitigation strategies, our objective is the same: to maximize your net-of-tax investment returns—the portion of your hard-earned capital that you can keep or pass on to others.

-We would be delighted to discuss your individual opportunities, both within your financial plan and in implementing strategies from the frontier of tax-aware investing.
+We would be delighted to help identify opportunities to reduce your tax burden, both in crafting your financial plan and taking advantage of strategies from the frontier of tax-aware investing.

 Cultivating Peace of Mind